Get dirty, have fun and grow more food with great gardening tips from real-life gardeners.

 Now our adventure in growing 'Hastings’ Prolific' and uncovering the truth about it has come to a close.
 We were blessed with a very successful harvest, and have saved seed for ourselves and to sell.
 We have also been able to eat some of the corn and set some aside for meal.
 It has proven to be a delicious, hardy, and productive variety of dent corn (even though it did not live up to the rumor of a dozen ears per stalk).
 For those interested in seed from 'Hastings’ Prolific', please visit our website which is linked below.

 Fala Burnette is a homesteader with her husband at Wolf Branch Homestead in Alabama.
-This year, they are raising a large crop of heirloom Hastings' Prolific corn that they will be selling seed from, along with making their own cornmeal.
-They are currently building a small cabin using lumber they have milled themselves, along with raising chickens, ducks, and goats.
+They have built a small cabin using lumber they have milled themselves, along with raising chickens, ducks, and goats.
 Read all of Fala's MOTHER EARTH NEWS posts here.

 All MOTHER EARTH NEWS community bloggers have agreed to follow our Blogging Guidelines, and they are responsible for the accuracy of their posts.
 To learn more about the author of this post, click on their byline link at the top of the page.